Flamenco/node-querybuilder/README.md

 escape        | Boolean       | TRUE     | TRUE: Escape field names and values; FALSE: No escaping

 #### .where(field[,value[,escape]])
 This method can be called in many different ways depending on your style and the format of the data that you have at the time of calling it.
-For standard SQL, all clauses will be joined with 'AND'—if you need to join clauses by 'OR', please us `.or_where()`.
+For standard SQL, all clauses will be joined with 'AND'—if you need to join clauses by 'OR', please use `.or_where()`.
 By default, all values and field names passed to this function will be escaped automatically to produce safer queries.
 You can turn this off by passing **false** into the third parameter.

 If a valid field name is passed in the first parameter, you can pass an array the second parameter and the call will be treated as a [.where_in()](#where_in).